karan12003/ChatGPT/Readme.md

 Hosted at https://chatgpt-mernstack.vercel.app

-If service deactivated, then clone the github repo & hit "npm i" & "npm run dev" command in both client & server terminals.
+If service deactivated, then clone the github repo, install necessary modules by running "npm i" command & then run "npm run dev" command in server terminal.